Food Hygiene Certificate in Catering - Level 1

 The course is divided into 12 short sections clearly written and has full audio top help learning retention.

-Course Content for Basic Food Hygiene Certificate in Catering - Level 1
+Course Content for the Level 1 Food Hygiene Certificate in Catering

 This awareness level course (level 1) follows the industry standards and national occupational standards as set out by the industry body for catering, GoSkills and People 1st (who have now merged).
 It is an ideal short course for those who handle wrapped or low risk foods, or as a foundation for a progression to level 2.